open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 which are stored in a global js object ``dataTableConfigurator``.

 Each panel strategy called by the controller returns its settings in an associative array.
-The keys of each panel strategy array have two purposes:
+The keys of each panel strategy array have two purposes :

 * allow merging in controller without conflict,
 * serve as a search key on client side.